katbinaris/zeroone/README.md

-# zeroone
+# ZERO/ONE

-Haptic configuration utility
+Haptic configuration tool

 ## Running the code

-- use VSCode
+- use VSCode (or WebStorm) with the appropriate Vue plugins (Vetur, i18n Ally, ESLint, Prettier, etc.)
-- run `sudo npm -g json-server`
-- run `npm install`
+- run `npm i` to install dependencies
-- in another terminal, run `json-server --watch src/data/nanoConfig.json --port 3001`
-- run `npm start`
+- run `npm run dev` to start the json-server and electron app

 ## Connecting your Nano

 TODO